-Throughout these moves, I also held actual jobs, mostly in office environments where attention to detail and organization were valued.
+Throughout these moves, I also held actual 9-5 jobs, mostly in office environments where attention to detail and organization were valued.
 In almost every instance I was hired to create a position that did not exist in environments that required strong attention to customer service.
 This required organization, a vision, a plan and implementation.
-I also have three children, two married, one in college, one granddaughter and a grandson.